Arkade1984/tiktokclone/README.md

+## Hello I am Akarsh Barar
+This is a project on tiktok clone, It is just the UI/ Home Screen clone of app with snap feature.
+Technology used are <b>ReactJs</b> and <b> firebase dabase and hosting</b>.

+Link of the site is
+https://tiktok-359d9.web.app/

+The app will be updated and will try to make it exact same as tiktok.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). https://tiktok-359d9.web.app/
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run: